Last updated on November 23rd, 2018

 At a standard size of three-and-a-half by two-inches, business cards leave a very small amount of space to work with.
 That means that every inch is a prime real estate, and you need to choose how to present essential information carefully.
 For example, do not make your logo too large and the text too small.
 Also use white space if it works in the business card design.
 However, that doesn’t mean that minimalist layouts are superior to more colorful or patterned ones.

 The key to good design is the balance.
-If you’re going to opt for a busy pattern that somehow relates to your business, then you need to make sure that the text and other pieces of information fits within the design of a professional business cards.
+If you’re going to opt for a busy pattern that somehow relates to your business, then you need to make sure that the text and other pieces of information fit within the design of professional business cards.
+When using business cards maker tools, pay attention to balancing various design elements to make the card look professional and stand out.

 You can’t just slap your logo onto a design that doesn’t match.
 It creates an incongruous aesthetic that will not only turn viewers off but also makes you look unprofessional.
 Make sure that you balance the various elements in your business card designs, and not go overboard with too many bells and whistles smashed together.